Jiwe-Studio/wallet-sdk-unity/README.md

    1. How authentication works
    2. Generating game wallet ID
-   3. Downloading and importing the JiweOAuth2 SDK
+   3. Downloading and importing the JiweWallet SDK for Unity
    4. Integrating the game wallet ID

-3. Adding purchase and reward functionality through the JiweWallet SDK
+3. Adding purchase and reward functionality through the JiweWallet SDK for Unity

    1. How the functionality works
    2. Adding rewards